2TIN-CloudServices1/CloudToDoApp/README.md

 ## frontend
 Angular 12

+## Backend url
+The backend API url is defined in the file `/frontend/environments/environment.prod.ts`.
+Change this to the appropriate URL before running `npm run build`!
 ## Backend
 NodeJS + express + mongoose

 there is a `/health` endpoint for a healthcheck

+image carrousel urls are located in `/backend/data/carrousel.json`

 ## Database
 MongoDb